mrmckeb/typescript-plugin-css-modules/README.md

 #### `goToDefinition`

-This allows an editor like Visual Studio Code to jump to a classname's definition (file and line).
+This allows an editor like Visual Studio Code to go to a classname's definition (file and line).

 This is experimental, and only works with Sass (for now) and may not always work as expected.